MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: MGX for DNN Acceleration

-\textbf{Inference --} The DNN inference is usually executed in a layer-by-layer fashion, where each layer takes either an external input (e.g., the first layer) or input features generated by the previous layer(s) to produce output features for the subsequent layer(s).
-For each conv/dense layer, the DNN accelerator fetches the input features ($\mathbf{x}$) and weights ($\mathbf{w}$) from the off-chip DRAM, generates the output features ($\mathbf{y}$) by computing $\mathbf{y} = \mathbf{w} * \mathbf{x}$, and stores the output features back to DRAM.
-The DNN inference finishes after executing the last layer and generates a prediction for the given input.
+DNNs mainly consist of convolutional (conv), dense, normalization, activation, and pooling layers.
+The DNN inference is usually executed in a layer-by-layer fashion, where each layer takes either an external input (e.g., the first layer) or input features generated by the previous layer(s) to produce output features for the subsequent layer(s).
+For each conv/dense layer, the DNN accelerator fetches the input features ($\mathbf{x}$) and weights ($\mathbf{w}$) from DRAM, generates the output features ($\mathbf{y}$) by computing $\mathbf{y} = \mathbf{w} * \mathbf{x}$, and stores the output features back to DRAM.
+The DNN inference finishes after executing the last layer and generates a prediction.

-\textbf{Training --} One iteration of the DNN training consists of a forward propagation and a backpropagation.
-The forward pass is essentially the same as the inference except that the DNN training requires computing the loss with respect to the ground truth label.
+One iteration of DNN training consists of a forward propagation and a backpropagation.
+The forward pass is the same as the inference except that training requires computing the loss and the intermediate features need to be saved.
 After the loss is calculated, it is propagated in a backward manner through the entire network.
-For each layer, the DNN accelerator fetches the gradients from the subsequent layer ($g_y$), input features ($\mathbf{x}$), and weights ($\mathbf{w}$) from the off-chip DRAM, computes the gradients toward the input features ($g_x = g_y * x$) and weights ($g_w = g_y * w$), updates the weights using the calculated gradients toward the weights ($\mathbf{w} \mathrel{+}= -\alpha\cdot\mathbf{g_w}$, where $\alpha$ is the learning rate), and stores the gradients toward the input features back to the DRAM.
-The gradients toward the inputs ($\mathbf{g_x}$) are used as the output gradients ($\mathbf{g_y}$) for the previous layer.
-The backpropagation continues until reaching the first layer of the network.
+For each layer, the DNN accelerator fetches the gradients from the subsequent layer ($\mathbf{g_y}$), reads input features ($\mathbf{x}$) and weights ($\mathbf{w}$) from off-chip memory, computes the gradients with respect to (w.r.t) the input features ($\mathbf{g_x} = \mathbf{g_y} * \mathbf{x}$) and weights ($\mathbf{g_w} = \mathbf{g_y} * \mathbf{w}$), updates the weights by calculating $\mathbf{w} \mathrel{+}= -\alpha\cdot\mathbf{g_w}$, where $\alpha$ is the learning rate, and stores $\mathbf{g_x}$ to the DRAM.
+The gradients w.r.t the inputs ($\mathbf{g_x}$) are used as the output gradients ($\mathbf{g_y}$) for the previous layer.
+The backpropagation continues until reaching the first layer.

-\textbf{Static and Dynamic Pruning --} Many pruning techniques have been proposed to reduce the computational cost of DNNs while maintaining their accuracy.
-Most previous techniques prune a network by removing the features or weights statically~\cite{EIE, scp1, scp2, scp3}.
-As the static pruning approaches are agnostic to input data at run time, the memory access pattern remains static for any given input.
-A more recent line of research is investigating dynamic pruning~\cite{scnn, cnvlutin, minerva, snapea, cgnet, cgnet_nips}, which skips redundant computations, features, and weights dynamically at run time.
-As dynamic pruning exploits input-specific characteristics, the memory access pattern may vary for a different input.
-However, the variations are still limited: dynamic pruning may skip some of the accesses that exist statically in the network model; but it does not introduce accesses that do not exist in the model.